-This policy encourages projects where 100% of the residential rental housing units are secured for 60 years or life of the building, whichever is greater.
+This policy encourages projects where 100 per cent of the residential rental housing units are secured for 60 years or life of the building, whichever is greater.
 Eligible incentives include:

 - Parking requirement reductions

-- Relaxation of unit size to 320 sq. ft. (provided design and location meet the City’s liveability criteria)
+- Relaxation of unit size to 320 square feet (provided the design and location meet the City’s liveability criteria)